Majority Element

 Here’s the clever part: we start with no candidate and a count of zero.
 As we go through the array, we can take the first element as our candidate and start by increasing the count.
 Then, as we continue:

-By the time we finish going through the array, the candidate we’re left with will be the majority element, because count will always stay positive for the majority element.
+By the time we finish going through the array, the candidate we’re left with will be the majority element because the count will always stay positive for the majority element.

 Simple, right?